© Copyright 2OO1-2O17 by Grady McAllister. All rights

 - Media services with an emphasis on writing,

 - Research & writing for organizational development

 - Management of learning resources and instructional technology

 - Teaching in Houston area public schools

-- Completion of a master's program in Training and Occupational Education
+- An advanced degree in Training and Occupational Education

 Industrial Training and Writing